 One of the best things about Chelmsford is its size.
-It’s compact, and easy to explore on foot or by bicycle.
+It’s compact, and easy to explore on foot or by bike.

 With so much to see and do it can be hard to pick out the highlights, but we think you’ll like:

-There’s also a number of other live music venues in and around the city that showcase up and coming bands as well as established acts.
+There’s a number of live music venues in and around the city that showcase up and coming bands as well as established acts.
 Every summer, Chelmsford plays hosts to the world-famous V Festival at Hylands Park.
 V is complemented by the Fling Festival in July, and the Chelmsford Beer and Cider Festival.

 Visit Essex has information about local arts events.

 When it comes to food and drink, there’s something to suit all tastes and budgets in Chelmsford.

 You’ll be spoilt for choice with names including Giraffe, Wildwood, Prezzo, Pizza Express, Café Rogue, Zizzi and many more.
 If you’re looking for something a little different you won’t be disappointed either, there’s a wealth of independent restaurants that cater for every palette and many cuisines – try making Baddow Road your first port of call.
 The city is also well-equipped in the café department with everything from a great stop for a fry-up to the quintessential afternoon tea – pop in to Small Talk Tearooms or Tea on the Green for great tea and cake.